JetBrains-Research/peak-callers-analysis/2021_simulation/Simulation.md

 **Chips** is available from bioconda and on [GitHub](https://github.com/gymreklab/chips).
 Paper in [Bioinformatics](https://link.springer.com/article/10.1186/s12859-021-04097-5).

-Works only with fasta and peaks on chromosome 15, otherwise fails.

 # Data
 Download data for human CD14-positive monocyte cells.